jens-maus/RaspberryMatic/README.md

 The RaspberryMatic project is a collaborate effort to provide a lightweight, [Linux/buildroot](http://buildroot.org/)-based HomeMatic compatible distribution for embedded devices like the [RaspberryPi](https://www.raspberrypi.org/).
 It is based on the **O**pen-**C**entral-**C**ontrol-**U**nit-SDK ([OCCU](https://github.com/eq-3/occu)) provided by [eQ-3](http://eq-3.de) as part of the [HomeMatic](http://homematic.com/) home automation platform.
 The RaspberryMatic distribution is provided as a full microSD card image that can be directly flashed and then used in a RaspberryPi as the main operating system for controlling all kind of HomeMatic compatible devices with full compatibility to a CCU2 device directly sold by eQ-3.

 ## Features
-* 100% HomeMatic CCU system compliant using latest [OCCU](https://github.com/eq-3/occu) software releases
+* 100% HomeMatic CCU system compliant using latest [OCCU 2.27.8](https://github.com/eq-3/occu) software releases
-* Full BidCos-RF (HomeMatic), Wired (HomeMatic-Wired) and HmIP-RF (HomeMatic-IP) compatibility
+* Fully BidCos-RF (HomeMatic), Wired (HomeMatic-Wired) and HmIP-RF (HomeMatic-IP) compatible
 * Integration of latest [beta versions of WebUI](https://github.com/eq-3/occu/tree/master/arm-gnueabihf/packages-eQ-3/WebUI-Beta) (`ReGaHss`)
 * Self-contained disk image primarily targeted for RaspberryPi hardware
-* Up to date [Buildroot](http://buildroot.org/) Linux environment
+* Based on latest [Buildroot 2017.05](http://buildroot.org/) Linux environment
-* Latest [Linux kernel v4.9.x](https://github.com/raspberrypi/linux/tree/rpi-4.9.y) with hard-float support for RaspberryPi2/3 platform
+* Latest [Linux kernel v4.9.x](https://github.com/raspberrypi/linux/tree/rpi-4.9.y) with hard-float support
 * [Real-Time Linux](https://rt.wiki.kernel.org) kernel support (`PREEMPT_RT`) to minimize latencies and improve CCU operation properties
-* Support to boot completly using an external USB memory stick or hard disk (RaspberryPi3 only)
+* Support to boot system using an external USB memory stick or hard disk (RaspberryPi3 only)
 * Read-only root file system to minimize write operations on SD card
+* Supports latest JAVA8 runtime environment ([1.8.0_121-8.20.0.42](http://www.azul.com/downloads/zulu-embedded/))
-* Supports onboard WiFi of RaspberryPi3 and Raspberry Pi Zero W hardware and as well as various third-party USB WiFi sticks
+* Supports onboard WiFi of RaspberryPi3 or Raspberry Pi Zero W as well as various third-party USB WiFi sticks
-* Supports onboard Bluetooth of RaspberryPi3 hardware and as well as various third-party USB Bluetooth sticks
+* Supports onboard Bluetooth of RaspberryPi3 or Raspberry Pi Zero W as well as various third-party USB Bluetooth sticks
 * Supports [Network UPS Tools](http://networkupstools.org) (NUT) setup including USB connection of UPS as well as NUT server use (e.g. via Synology NAS Network UPS functionality)
 * Supports to be used a pure LAN Gateway ([HM-LGW-O-TW-W-EU](https://www.elv.de/homematic-funk-lan-gateway.html)) with disabled WebUI and other typical CCU functionalities.
 * Support to be used without any GPIO-based RF module and just connect it to a LAN Gateway ([HM-LGW-O-TW-W-EU](https://www.elv.de/homematic-funk-lan-gateway.html))
-* IPv6 support and default HTTPS enabled WebUI support
+* Full IPv6 support and default HTTPS enabled WebUI support
-* Auto-resizing `/usr/local` partition to use the full capacity of the SD card
+* Auto-resizing `/usr/local` partition to use the full capacity of the SD card or USB stick
 * Direct support for RTC clock modules ([PiFace Shim RTC](http://www.piface.org.uk/products/piface_clock/), [DS3231](https://thepihut.com/products/mini-rtc-module-for-raspberry-pi), [DS1307](https://thepihut.com/products/ds1307-rtc-module-with-battery-for-raspberry-pi))
 * Hardware WatchDog support automatically rebooting the system upon hardware/lockup problems
 * Direct [CloudMatic](http://cloudmatic.de) (meine-homematic.de) support